moris96/text-extractor-from-image/README.md

 ### pip installs: pip install pytesseract

+### for this app, I decided to use one of my favorite quotes from my favorite author: J.R.R.
+Tolkien

 ### Things to note:
 * path_to_tesseract code: copy & paste the address file like r"C:\Program Files\Tesseract-OCR\tesseract.exe" in order for the app to work
 * download [pytesseract](https://github.com/UB-Mannheim/tesseract/wiki) for windows.
 I don't use Mac, but if you do, just google search the download